aniket-alt/RAGsmith_shortstory/README.md

-# Project: The RAGSmith's Forge
+# Project:  RAGSmith: A Framework for Finding the Optimal Composition of Retrieval-Augmented Generation Methods Across Datasets

 A Creative Distillation of "RAGSmith: A Framework for Finding the Optimal Composition..."
 * Student: Aniket Anil Naik (SJSU ID: 019107114)